apache/druid/docs/content/configuration/auth.md

 ```

 A request will pass through all Authenticators in the chain, unless one of the Authenticators sends an HTTP error response.
 If no Authenticator in the chain successfully authenticated a request, an HTTP error response will be sent.

+Druid includes a built-in Authenticator, used for the default unsecured configuration.

+### AllowAll Authenticator

+This built-in Authenticator authenticates all requests, and always directs them to an Authorizer named "allowAll".
+It is not intended to be used for anything other than the default unsecured configuration.

 ## Internal Authenticator
 The `druid.auth.escalatedAuthenticator` property determines what authentication scheme should be used for internal Druid cluster communications (such as when a broker node communicates with historical nodes for query processing).